-The Jacksonville Housing Authority (JHA) provides quality housing assistance to individuals and families of low and moderate income in the northeast Florida area.
+The Jacksonville Housing Authority (JHA) provides quality housing assistance to individuals and families of low and moderate income in the Northeast Florida area.
 JHA currently serves approximately 10,000 people through its public housing communities and the Housing Choice Voucher Program (Section 8).

-The objectives of JHA is to:
+The objectives of JHA are:

-- Provide safe, clean and affordable housing
+- Provide safe, clean, and affordable housing

 - Provide effective social services

 - Partner with our residents

 - Improve the quality of life for residents

 - Encourage employment and self-sufficiency

-- · Help residents move out of assisted housing
+- Help residents move out of assisted housing

-JHA is funded annually by the U. S. Department of Housing and Urban Development (U.S. HUD) with \$8.1M of operating subsidy for our 16 public housing sites and \$43.2M for the Housing Choice Voucher program (Section 8).
-Additional funds (CAP Grant) are also awarded annually for site improvements and rehab to keep the public housing communities in top notch repair.
-For the fiscal year of 2008, \$3.8M was awarded for this purpose and additional funds will be awarded for the FY09.
-In addition to these funds, JHA was awarded \$5,385,663 in stimulus funds under the American Recovery and Reinvestment Act (ARRA).
-These funds will be used over the next three (3) years to provide additional housing and site improvements above what would normally be funded.
+JHA is funded annually by the U.S. Department of Housing and Urban Development (U.S. HUD) with \$8.1M of operating subsidy for our 16 public housing sites and \$54M for the Housing Choice Voucher Program (Section 8).
+Additional Capital funds (CAP Grant) are also awarded annually for site improvements and rehab to keep the public housing communities in top notch repair.
+For the fiscal year of 2010, \$3.8M was awarded for this purpose and additional funds will be awarded for the FY11.